-A social enterprise based on publishing supports our mission.
-Our content is the stories of St. Louis.
-Our content collectors are teens and artists.
-Our partners are cultural and educational institutions across the city.
-Our products are indigenous stories retold through performances and publications.
-Our customer is the public, youth, educators, and tourists.
-Our message is peaceful co-existence and mutual respect.
+A social enterprise based on publishing supports the mission.
+The content is the stories of St. Louis.
+Content collectors are youth and artists.
+Partners are cultural and educational institutions across the city.
+Products are indigenous stories retold through performances and publications.
+Customers are the public, youth, educators, and tourists.
+The Story Stitchers message is peaceful co-existence and mutual respect.

 Susan Colangelo, President and Executive Director – firstname.lastname@example.org

 Breona Butler, Vice President – Tausha Dirks, Secretary – Maggie Wu, CPA, Treasurer – Members At Large – Keisa M. Johnson, Esq. – Ben Kessler – Amanda Shields – Cassandria White – John A Wright, Jr.

 Saint Louis Story Stitchers does not discriminate on the basis of sex, race, religion, creed, color, national origin, ancestry, age, disability, sexual orientation, gender identity, veteran or national guard status, handicap status, or any other factor prohibited by law in admission or access to, or treatment or employment in its programs and/or activities.